Sienna Blake: 2012–present

 Sienna becomes depressed and struggles with her baby Sebastian.
 Sienna and Joel become close, making his ex-girlfriend Cleo McQueen (Nadine Rose Mulkerrin) jealous.
-Sienna's hair begins to fall out due to her chemotherapy, so Joel helps her shave her head.
 Sienna becomes jealous when Joel and Cleo begin a relationship, but is relieved when her cancer is cured.
 Sienna threatens Cleo and tells her she will kill her if she gets in the way of her and Joel, but Cleo stands up to her telling her that she has nothing to lose.
 Sienna lies to Joel saying that Warren is back to get his attention but Cleo finds out she's lying and Sienna tells Joel the truth.
 Sienna is left shaken when she finds someone in her flat.
 She is shocked when she receives a text message who she thinks is Warren.
 Maxine discovers this and tells Joel but he doesn't believe her, however, Cleo convinces him to go find Sienna.
 Sienna later meets up with the stranger in the carpark and when Joel arrives the stranger drives off but Sienna tries to stop him and she gets run over.
 At the hospital, Sienna tells Joel she will never forgive him for ruining her chances of getting Sophie back.
 The doctor tells her that they have found a shadow leaving Sienna worried.
 A few weeks later the doctor tells her that her cancer hasn't returned.
 Joel who recently reconciled with Cleo prepares to tell Sienna the truth but she senses it's bad news so she tells him her cancer has returned.
 Sienna meets up with Myra in the village and tells her that she thinks Joel is seeing someone else.
 Myra discovers that it's Cleo and warns Joel to stick by Sienna.
 Sienna later tells Joel that the cancer is terminal.